Guam travel destination

 Dededo

-Authentic village life and markets
+Local life and bustling weekend markets

 Tamuning